7 min read

 And so no, sustainability is not just about what’s “good for business.”
 It’s about redefining what’s good business.
 Because the planet (and people living on it) sort of frickin’ depend on it.
 And not just at some hypothetical point in the future—people are thriving and suffering by the hand of business as you read these words.

-The Dean Cycons of the world are correct—if a business can’t turn a healthy profit without exploiting people and extracting from the planet, then maybe they can’t be in business.
+The Dean Cycons of the world is correct—if a business can’t turn a healthy profit without exploiting people and extracting from the planet, then maybe they can’t be in business.

 And so what’s the work from here?